Editorial independence policy

 In addition to standards that preserve our independence, The Australian Chinese Daily’s reporters are expected to abide by industry-standard ethical guidelines for reporting.
 This means that our editorial team takes great care to learn the truth and report it, protect sources, minimize risk of harm, and strive for accuracy and honesty in everything we publish.

 We employ a dedicated advertising team that is responsible for selling advertising space on our properties.
 Any feature on one of our brands sponsored by a particular company or advertiser that is developed independently by our Creative and Sales teams is clearly marked as “Advertiser Content.”
 Advertisements do not necessarily reflect the views of The Australian Chinese Daily or our editorial teams.
 Our Creative and Sales teams have their own set of guidelines and policies for developing content and do not infringe on the creative agency of editorial teams.
-Our editorial teams do not directly accept money or other consideration from individuals or entities as a condition or incentive to write a review or story, whether favourable or unfavourable.
+Our editorial teams do not directly accept money or other consideration from individuals or entities as a condition or incentive to write a review or story, whether favorable or unfavorable.
 However, some of our editorial content is made possible through the support of sponsors.
 This content is clearly marked as content “Presented” by the applicable sponsor.
 Our sponsors may select which content they wish to support, however, we do not allow our Sales teams or our sponsors to control or interfere with the editorial integrity of our editorial teams and the content they create.
 Some of our content may contain marketing links, which means we will receive a commission for purchases made via those links.
 In our editorial content, these affiliate links appear automatically, and our editorial teams are not influenced by our affiliate partnerships.
 The Australian Chinese Daily does employ a commerce team to optimize certain content for affiliate revenue, and such content is marked as such by including a similar affiliate links disclosure.

 The Australian Chinese Daily is a multimedia brand that is distributed across many platforms, including our own site on the web, Facebook, Twitter, Instagram, WeChat and others.
 Our editorial standards apply to all of our platforms.
 We do, on occasion, distribute sponsored editorial content and paid branded content through our distributed platforms.
 They are clearly labelled as “Presented by” (for editorial sponsorships) or “Paid Content” (for branded content) in the post and further labelled using platform-specific tools such as the Facebook handshake.